-The Trustees present their statutory report together with the financial statements of The Stationers' Foundation for the year ended 31 December 2019.
+The Trustees present their statutory report together with the financial statements of The Stationers' Foundation for the year ended 31 December 2020.

-The financial statements have been prepared in accordance with the accounting policies set out on pages 14 to 16 of the attached financial statements and comply with the charity's governing instrument, applicable laws and the requirements of the Statement of Recommended Practice on "Accounting and Reporting by Charities" (SORP 2015).
+The financial statements have been prepared in accordance with the accounting policies set out on pages 15 to 17 of the attached financial statements and comply with the charity's governing instrument, applicable laws and the requirements of the Statement of Recommended Practice on "Accounting and Reporting by Charities" (SORP 2015, second edition updated October 2019).